Ali Larijani: Iran's security chief and key power behind the throne | The National

-Ali Larijani, Iran's security chief and the man viewed as de facto leader of the country in wartime, was killed by an Israeli strike on Tuesday.
+Ali Larijani, Iran's security chief and the man viewed as the de facto wartime leader of the country, was killed by an Israeli strike on Tuesday.

-The Supreme National Security Council confirmed his death in a statement late on Tuesday.
-It stated that “after a lifetime of striving for the elevation of Iran and the Islamic Revolution, [Mr Larijani] finally reached his long-cherished wish” in dying in the service of his country.
+The Supreme National Security Council confirmed his death.
+“After a lifetime of striving for the elevation of Iran and the Islamic Revolution, [Mr Larijani] finally reached his long-cherished wish” in dying in the service of his country, it said late on Tuesday.

 A close aide to Ayatollah Ali Khamenei, Mr Larijani was entrusted with keeping the wheels of Iran's government moving after the former supreme leader's assassination.